Sylius/SyliusResourceBundle/docs/reference.md

                     validation_groups: [sylius]
             options:
                 object_manager: default
-            templates: 'book' # Templates namespace for this resource, default value is empty
+            templates: 'book' # directory of templates, this would be placed in `templates/book/`.
+Default value is empty.
+Keep in mind, that in Sylius we usually use UpperCamelCase notation in contrary to Symfony recommendations
             translation:
                 classes:
                     model: ~